boston-janisheck/game-library/README.md

 - 3x🍌: 75 points
 - 3x🔔: 50 points

+A 7️⃣ is similar to a free space, allowing other icons to receive their '3x' points rewards.

 ## Future Features
 **Enhanced Visual Effects:** Additional animations and effects during spins.